 Prevent Gun Violence.

 I come from a family of responsible gun collectors and hunters.
-Responsible gun owners (like my family) know that supporting the Second Amendment goes hand in hand with common-sense solutions to reduce gun violence.
-I have submitted my NRA survey and am waiting for my rating.
+Responsible gun owners (like my family) know that supporting the Second Amendment goes hand-in-hand with common-sense solutions to reduce gun violence.

 We must stop the fear.
 We must stop the violence.
 We must have common sense gun reform, and that's why I'm honored to have received the Moms Demand Action Gun Sense Candidate distinction.